WebAssembly/component-model/design/mvp/Async.md

 The Component Model's [goals] and intended [use cases] suggest the following additional goals and requirements for native async support:

-* Be independent-of but complementary-to the mechanisms for multi-threading;
+* Be independent-of but complementary-to the Core WebAssembly [stack-switching] proposal; don't depend on this proposal being fully standard or implemented (just like [JSPI]).
-  components should be able to achieve a high degree of concurrency using one or multiple threads.
+* Be independent-of but complementary-to the Core WebAssembly [shared-everything-threads] proposal; don't depend on this proposal being fully standard or implemented and ensure that components can achieve a high degree of concurrency using only one.
 * Avoid partitioning interfaces and components into separate strata; don't give functions (or components) a [color].
 * Enable tight integration (e.g., automatic bindings generation) with a wide